Paypal Bingo Sites

 Another factor is that Bitcoin prices peaked back at the end of 2013 and when the price declined so did the excitement – although world events in 2016 caused Bitcoin prices to rally as investors become nervous about any type of fiat currency, and the summer of that year saw a major step on the way to regulation with the introduction of Europe’s first regulated exchange traded instrument for cryptocurrency.

-Crypto prices surged again in the second half of 2020 so in 2021, there will no doubt be plenty of would-be crypto gamblers around.
+Crypto prices surged again, repeatedly, and even though they have since nosedived there will no doubt be plenty of would-be crypto gamblers around in 2023.
 The latest official view in the UK, however, seems to be that cryptocurrencies are not actually currencies at all but “crypto-assets” – and super risky for those who trade in them – so while regulation is almost certainly coming, crypto gambling may never be allowed at UK sites.

 If this all sounds like gobbledegook, the TL;DR version is that Bitcoin bingo or any other form of crypto bingo is still a thing of the far distant future for UK players, and quite possibly not even then.